 These courses can also count as Finance electives.

-FINE 4160 Equity Analys/Burkenroad may be used in the Energy Specialization; however, the student is also required to serve as a financial analyst for an energy company in the Burkenroad Reports portfolio of companies.
+FINE 4160 Equity Analysis/Burkenroad Reports (3 c.h.) may be used in the energy specialization; however, the student is also required to serve as a financial analyst for an energy company in the Burkenroad Reports portfolio of companies.
 Burkenroad Reports cover approximately 25 small- to mid-cap energy companies.

-FINE 4610 Darwin Fenner Mangd Fund may be used in the Energy Specialization; however, the student must focus on the energy sector.
-Participation in this course is by invitation only by the finance faculty and is based on academic performance.
+FINE 4610 Darwin Fenner Student Managed Fund Honors Seminar (3 c.h.) may be used in the energy specialization; however, the student must focus on the energy sector.
+Participation in this course is by invitation by the finance faculty only and is based on academic performance.